-City Pub Group recognises that most aspects of its operations consume energy.
-We are committed to being as efficient as possible in our use of energy and natural resources to lessen our impact on the environment.
+City Pub Group recognises that many of the company's operations consume energy given the nature of the industry that the company is part of.
+We are committed to being as efficient as possible in our use of energy and natural resources to reduce our impact on the environment.